header image

 Our role

-EUMETSAT was instrumental in the creation of the CEOS-CGMS Working Group on Climate and in charge of implementing the global architecture for climate monitoring from space, jointly developed by the World Meteorological Organization (WMO), CEOS and the Coordination Group for Meteorological Satellites (CGMS).
+EUMETSAT was instrumental in the creation of the CEOS-CGMS Working Group on Climate and is in charge of implementing the global architecture for climate monitoring from space, jointly developed by the World Meteorological Organization (WMO), CEOS and the Coordination Group for Meteorological Satellites (CGMS).

 GCOS includes both in-situ and remote-sensing components, with its space-based components coordinated by the CEOS and CGMS.